 DON’T react to their stories.
 This is hard, some legitimately horrific tales may come out of their mouths.
 If they sense you are shocked or uncomfortable, they’ll shut down.
 Remain calm, maintain eye contact, and care touch if possible.
 Listen without judgement, and be honored they trust you.
 DON’T decide for the child what was traumatic.
 A homeless mother locked her kids in a dog cage at night.
 She placed blankets and covered the cage.
 The kids felt safe, and it wasn’t a bad memory for them.
 Sometimes, social workers will need to be subsequently notified.
 Be honest; accept that possible anger and fear are okay reactions.
 Remind them they are safe, and the social worker is a safe person.
 DON’T forget to tell them they are brave and strong for sharing.

 DON’T speak poorly of the parents.
 This is vital.
 Every child’s sense of self is inextricably wrapped up in their parents.
-Kids are smart and will catch those murmured curses as yet another parent visit is cancelled due to an unreliable vehicle, police detention, or hard night of partying.
+Kids are smart and will catch those murmured curses as yet another parent visit is canceled due to an unreliable vehicle, police detention, or hard night of partying.
 This doesn’t mean you condone the parent’s behavior.
 Talk about the choices the parents have made, rather than who they are as people.
 Some kids love and idolize their parents, fabricating elaborate stories.
 Others are angry and hateful.
 Accept their reactions, listen, and DON’T correct them.

 With foster kids, buckle up for a bumpy ride!
 There are going to be crazy antics!
 It is essential to separate who the child is from what the child does.
 They are not the sum of their behaviors.
 Their pain and rage are not about you and neither are their subsequent actions and outbursts.
 Be firm and instill consequences, but talk after they’ve calmed.
 Use eye contact and care touching, and ask them what happened.
 Then ask them what they could’ve done differently.
 Help them learn.
 “Redos” are great, have them repeat an incorrect behavior to understand how to do it right.